 As I said, this means that you can have descriptive “captions” that fit with video sections that last only a second or two.

 Note that, unlike typical transcript-based resources on TeachVid, this sort of activity no longer works on improving students’ listening skills (except perhaps via the text-to-speech in Learn Mode).
+As such, they are marked as “Reading” resources rather than “Transcript” resources (see image above).
 But what you end up with is textivate-style parallel text activities broken down into sections directly linked to video playback.

 Have a play with the example resources below: